dieter-wilhelm/apdl-mode/apdl-mode-readme.txt

 buffer you can investigate the menu entries `APDL' and `Ansys' and testing some APDL code.

-The APDL-Mode help you'll find with typing `C-h m' together with a brief tutorial.
+The APDL-Mode help you'll find with typing `C-c C-h' together with a brief tutorial.